tjex/pdf-correlator/pdf-correlator-project-log.md

                     text = re.sub(patterns[4], '', text)
                     file.write(text)
 ```
 Turns out it was Jackie Lai's ACSFUB submission that was breaking PyPDF2, but pdfminer sorted it 😏
 Actually, the text extraction procedure is simpler with pdfminer, and seeing as though it seems to handle pdfs with less errors in this case, I will choose it over pdfminer next time I think (backed up with other relevant research for the next project).

 Writing all text from a pdf to one continuous string, is proving difficult.
 At the moment, using pdfminer with the `extract_text_to_fp` function, which extracts all text as one string - but I can't access that string!
-Following tutorials and stackoverflow precisely and getting `AttributeError: '_io.StringIO' object has no attribute 'getValue'`.
+Following tutorials and stackoverflow precisely and getting AttributeError: 'io.StringIO' object has no attribute 'getValue'.
 Hoping it's not a python3.10 issue...

 Spent some good hours trying to troubleshoot this to no avail.
-It really just feels like there is a bug in the pdfminer package, as every example I see uses a very simple method call of `.getValue()`.
+It really just feels like there is a bug in the pdfminer package, as every example I see uses a very simple method call of .getValue().
 Have since moved on to using PyPDF2 again with an error handling to catch pdf's that it can't manage.

 Concept

 Motivation, idea, vision, creative / artistic / technical concept
 Implementation